5ergiu/helm-charts/CONTRIBUTING.md

-# Contributing to Helm Charts
+# Contributing Guidelines

-Thank you for your interest in contributing to our Helm charts!
-This document provides guidelines and instructions for contributing.
+Contributions are welcome via GitHub pull requests.
+This document outlines the process to help get your contribution accepted.

 ## Table of Contents